edgio-docs/edgio-docs/src/guides/v7/performance/caching.md

 ### Cache Key {/* cache-key */}

-Our edge servers use cache keys to determine whether a cached response exists for a specific request.
+Our servers use cache keys to determine whether a cached response exists for a specific request.
 Specifically, they calculate a cache key for each request.
 They then use this cache key to check for a cached response.

 [Learn more about cache keys.](/guides/performance/caching/cache_key)